 - Pitta wrinkles – crow’s feet and brow wrinkles (squinting wrinkles and creases between the eyebrows).

 - Kapha wrinkles – wrinkles around the mouth or chin.

 According to Ayurveda, one of the keys to moisturizing the skin effectively is to use the purest ingredients.
 The LifeSpa skin care line has absolutely no chemical preservatives.
-This is important because chemical preservatives are likely to congest the deep layers of the skin.
+This is important because chemical preservatives congest the deep layers of the skin.

 Skin Radiance Herbs

 There are 7 skin radiance herbs used in the Royal Glow Facial Moisturizer to address the different skin type imbalances listed above.